The generalized Fermat equation with exponents 2, 3, n: Local conditions and representations of inertia

-One can check that the curves $96a1$ and~$864c1$ have the same inertial field at~$2$; the same is true for the curves $288a1$, $864a1$ and~$864b1$.
-Similarly, one checks that the curves $27a1$, $864b1$ and~$864c1$ on the one hand and the curves $54a1$ and~$864a1$ on the other hand have the same inertial field at~$3$.
+In a similar way as in the preceding proof, using \Magma\ to compute with the $3$-torsion fields over~$\Q_2$, one checks that $96a1$ and~$864c1$ have the same inertial field at~$2$; the same is true for $288a1$, $864a1$ and~$864b1$.
+Similarly, working with the $5$-torsion over~$\Q_3$, we also check that $27a1$, $864b1$ and~$864c1$ have the same inertial field at~$3$; the same is true for $54a1$ and~$864a1$.

-Using \Magma\ we reprove and refine Lemma~\ref{L:7curves} by determining the $2$-adic and $3$-adic conditions on $a, b$ and the twists $d \in \{\pm 1, \pm 2, \pm 3, \pm 6\}$ such that the inertial fields at 2 and 3 of $E^{(d)}_{(a,b,c)}$ match those of the seven curves in Lemma~\ref{L:7curves}.
+Moreover, we reprove and refine Lemma~\ref{L:7curves} by determining the $2$-adic and $3$-adic conditions on $a$, $b$ and the twists $d \in \{\pm 1, \pm 2, \pm 3, \pm 6\}$ such that the inertial fields at $2$ and~$3$ of $E^{(d)}_{(a,b,c)}$ match those of the seven curves in Lemma~\ref{L:7curves}.
+Indeed, the inertial field of $E^{(d)}_{(a,b,c)}$ at~$2$ can be computed from the $3$-torsion field with only a finite amount of precision for the Weierstrass model of $E^{(d)}_{(a,b,c)}/\Q_2$.
+More precisely, there exists~$k$ such that if $(x,y,z) \equiv (a,b,c) \bmod 2^k$, then $E^{(d)}_{(a,b,c)}$ and~$E^{(d)}_{(x,y,z)}$ have the same inertial field at~$2$.
+We run over all congruence classes for $x,y,z$ modulo~$2^k$ (with $x,y$ not both even) and compute the inertial field in each case.
+We can use a version of Lemma~\ref{L:tech} to show that $k = 3$ is sufficient.
+Analogously we compute the inertial fields at~$3$ using $5$-torsion (here $k = 2$ is sufficient).

 The $2$-adic information can be found in Table~\ref{Tab:2adic}.
 The last row is interesting: in this case, the twists of the Frey curve that have good reduction at~$2$ have trace of Frobenius at~$2$ equal to $\pm 2$, so level lowering can never lead to a curve of conductor~$27$ (which is the only possible odd conductor dividing~$12^3$), since these curves all have trace of Frobenius equal to~$0$.
 The $3$-adic conditions can be found in Table~\ref{Tab:3adic}.
 The first column in each table is just a line number; it will be useful as reference in a later section.
 The remaining columns contain the indicated data.

 \begin{corollary} Let $p \ge 11$ be a prime number.
 Let $(a,b,c) \in \Z^3$ be coprime and satisfy $a^2 + b^3 = c^p$.
 Then $b \not\equiv 4 \bmod 8$, and if $c \neq 0$, then $c$ is not divisible by~$6$. \end{corollary}